PierreColombo/PierreColombo.github.io/_pages/publications.md

 7. Tanvi Dinkar<sup>*</sup>, Pierre Colombo<sup>*</sup>, Matthieu Labeau, and Chloé Clavel.
 The importance of fillers for text representations of speech transcripts.
 EMNLP 2020, abs/1904.02793, 2019

+Workshops
+---
+1. Wojciech Witon<sup>*</sup>, Pierre Colombo<sup>*</sup>, Ashutosh Modi and Mubbasir Kapadia, Disney at IEST 2018: Predicting Emotions using an Ensemble.
+Proceedings of the 9th Workshop on Computational Approaches to Subjectivity, Sentiment and Social Media Analysis, WASSA@EMNLP 2018, Brussels, Belgium.

 Preprints
 ---
 1. Pierre Colombo, Pablo Piantanida, and Chloé Clavel.
 Learning to disentangle textual representations